echewisi/realtime-delivery/README.md

 ## Monitoring and Logging

-- Application logs are stored in the `logs` directory
 - Use PM2 or similar for process management
 - Monitor RabbitMQ queues for message processing
 - Track database performance metrics